-Here’s another pro-tip: If your visiting Sofia during the Winter months then you should try their ‘Bob Chorba’.
+Here’s another pro-tip: If you’re visiting Sofia during the winter months then you should try their ‘Bob Chorba’.
 This is a hearty soup that contains kidney beans, onions, peppers, tomatoes, carrots, and mint.
 Additional ingredients can also include bell peppers, paprika, potatoes, and meat with a sprinkling of cheese!

 Bulgarians love to party, the capital city is the best place to experience the vibrant nightlife and cultural events!
 Here are my top picks:

 - Rakia Raketa Bar – This bar specialises in the local alcoholic drink Rakia.
 Bulgaria’s unofficial national drink comes in a variety of flavours.
 Enjoy fiery shots in a cool setting!